 This R-22 refrigerant is being phased out by the year 2020, which means it will no longer be manufactured or imported into our country.
 Supplies will be available, but it will be limited to reclaimed refrigerant and could be expensive.

 City Wide has been getting a lot of questions regarding whether R-22 air conditioners need to be replaced by the year 2020.
 There are basically two scenarios that would answer these questions.

 Your Air Conditioner Has Never Been Re-Charged With R-22

 Refrigerant is not like gasoline in a car – your air conditioner doesn’t use it up to run and then needs to be recharged every year.

 If you haven’t put Freon™ in your air conditioner, then you more than likely don’t have a leak.
 And if you don’t have a leak, that refrigerant could stay there for many years.
 Which means you can wait to replace your air conditioner.

-If it ever develops a leak, especially after the year 2020, you need to replace your air conditioner.
+If it ever develops a leak, especially after the year 2020, you may need to replace your air conditioner depending on the cost of available R22.
 But by then it be old and inefficient, so it will be time to replace it anyway!

 You Have Had To Re-Charge Your Air Conditioner Almost Every Year